 - Hispanic Population Growth.
 The U.S. Hispanic population is the largest ethnic minority group and the fastest growing consumer market and demographic group of the U.S. population.
-Between 2000 and 2009, the Hispanic population increased by 35.3%, compared to 4.9% for the non-Hispanic population.
-By 2014, it is estimated that nearly one out of every six individuals living in the U.S. will be of Hispanic origin. - Hispanic Buying Power.
-The U.S. Hispanic population accounted for an estimated buying power of \$978 billion in 2009.
-Hispanic buying power is expected to increase by 36% between 2009 and 2014 to \$1,330 billion, positioning the Hispanic demographic as an extremely attractive group for advertisers. - Growth in Spanish Language Advertising Spending.
-In 2008, advertisers spent an estimated \$4.0 billion on Spanish-language media advertising, compared to \$3.9 billion in 2007, representing a 1.9% increase from the previous year.
+Between 2000 and 2010, the Hispanic population increased by 39.8%, compared to 5.5% for the non-Hispanic population.
+In 2010, Hispanics comprised 16.1% of the country's population and nearly one out of every six individuals living in the U.S. is of Hispanic origin. - Hispanic Buying Power.
+The U.S. Hispanic population accounted for an estimated buying power of \$1.04 trillion in 2010 and is estimated to grow to \$1.48 trillion in 2015, an increase of 43.1%.
+Hispanic buying power increased by 107.5% between 2000 and 2010 and accounted for 9.3% of all U.S. buying power in 2010. - Spanish Language Advertising Spending.
+In 2009, advertisers spent an estimated \$6.3 billion on Spanish-language media advertising, compared to \$6.9 billion in 2008.

-The above market opportunity information is based on data provided by the Selig Center for Economic Growth, Terry College of Business, The University of Georgia, July 2009 and Advertising Age, Hispanic Fact Pack, Annual Guide to Hispanic Marketing and Media, 2009 Edition.
+The above market opportunity information is based on data provided by the Selig Center for Economic Growth, Terry College of Business, The University of Georgia, August 2010 and Advertising Age, Hispanic Fact Pack, Annual Guide to Hispanic Marketing and Media, 2010 Edition.